 Falling is a safety hazard for seniors, but safety poles can help them stand up safely from a sitting or lying position.
 Many security poles are thin, making them ideal for bathrooms.
 Security poles are tension mounted and can be easily moved from one room to another.

 4. Motion Sensing Light Sockets

 Motion sensing light sockets save electricity and ensure seniors don’t fumble around in the dark for the light switch, which can help prevent falls.
 These devices are easy to install and can automatically turn the lights on and off when a senior enters and leaves the room respectively.

 Water can heat up and cause a burn within a matter of seconds.
 Temperature-activated flow reducers cut off the flow of water when it gets too hot.
 You can easily screw these devices onto your loved one’s sink faucets and shower heads.

 For more tips on keeping your loved one safe, call Home Care Assistance.
 Our goal is to create a safe and comfortable home environment for seniors and ensure high-quality care.
 We offer tailored senior care plans, which can include light housekeeping, meal preparation, medication reminders, and social stimulation to boost health, confidence, independence, and positivity in ageing adults.
-For premier live-in, respite, and Alzheimer’s care in North Coast, NSW, call us at 1300 LIVE-IN or (02) 6646 3527.
+For premier live-in, respite, and Alzheimer’s care in North Coast, NSW, call us at (02) 6646 3527.